nehalineogi/azure-cross-solution-network-architectures/apim/README-appgw.md

 ```

 5. Backend APIs needs to be routable from APIM.
-If VPN is available On-Prem APIs will be reachable for Azure API.
-Otherwise, leverage self hosted APIM gateway
+If VPN is available, on-premises APIs will be reachable for Azure API.
+Otherwise, leverage self-hosted APIM gateway

-6. Use Docker host or On-Premises Kubernetes cluster to run API Management self hosted gateway
+6. Use Docker host or on-premises Kubernetes cluster to run API Management self-hosted gateway
 7. The diagram shows Backend APIs running in Azure (AKS Cluster, Function App), externally hosted APIs (example weather API or conference API) and Backend API hosted on-premises

-7. Self Hosted Gateway Considerations  - Management.penguintrails.com DNS should resolve from On-premises or where the the gateway is hosted.
+7. Self-hosted Gateway Considerations  - Management.penguintrails.com DNS should resolve from on-premises or where the the gateway is hosted.
 8. Identity Considerations - Management.penguintrails.com should resolve correctly for AAD and B2C to work correctly.
 9. Application Gateway VNET is linked to Private DNS Zone for internal resolution of the custom domain.

 ## Pre-requisites

-1. Deploy APIM In internal Mode
+1. Deploy APIM In Internal Mode
 2. One Published Product with API
-3. Deverloper Portal Published (with branding optional)
+3. Developer Portal Published (with branding optional)